iNZightVIT/inzight-www/README.md

 ```
 $ vagrant suspend
 ```
-... or, if you are homocidal, you can
+... or, if you are homicidal, you can
 ```
 $ vagrant destroy
 ```
 which will completely remove the VM and free up diskspace (if you need it).

-__Now stop wasting time reading README files and write some codes!!!__
+__Now stop wasting time reading README files and write some code!!!__